xvrh/puppeteer-dart/README.template.md

 This package exposes 2 main APIs: the raw DevTools protocol and a high-level Puppeteer-like API.

 #### Low-level raw API
-The low level API is a simple 1:1 mapping with the [Chrome DevTools protocol](https://chromedevtools.github.io/devtools-protocol/).
+The low-level API is a simple one-to-one mapping with the [Chrome DevTools protocol](https://chromedevtools.github.io/devtools-protocol/).
 The code is generated from the [JSON Schema](https://github.com/ChromeDevTools/devtools-protocol) provided by Chrome.

-This is the API exposed on the `Tab` class.
-With this API you have the whole power of the ChromeDevTools.
+With this API you have entire control to automate Chrome in a fully typed environment.
+However this API can be a bit hard to use and require to write some helper functions for common tasks.

+You access this API through the `Tab` class.
 ```dart
  // Create a chrome's tab
  var tab = chrome.newTab();